-- Expand access to water supply and sanitation for better hygiene to fight preventable disease, especially to vulnerable communities;
+- Expand access to water supply and sanitation for better hygiene to fight preventable disease, especially in vulnerable communities;

 - Increase the efficient use of water in agriculture and industry to boost output while conserving a precious resource;